Eric Holder: Contempt of Congress

 In October 2011, the Justice Department released 7,600 pages of documents on Operation Fast and Furious.
 Republicans claimed some of those documents indicated that Holder had been sent early memos about Fast and Furious and therefore must have known about it before early 2011, which is when he had testified that he had learned about it to the House Judiciary Committee; a later report from the Justice Department's independent inspector general found that Holder had "no prior knowledge" of the operation before early 2011.

 In April 2012, Issa announced that his committee was drafting a Contempt of Congress resolution against Holder in response to the committee allegedly being "stonewalled by the Justice Department" on additional documents.

 On June 19, 2012, Holder met with Issa in person to discuss the requested documents.
 Holder said he offered to provide the documents to Issa on the condition that Issa provided his assurance that doing so would satisfy the committee subpoenas and resolve the dispute.
 Issa rejected the offer.
 Holder then told reporters "They rejected what I thought was an extraordinary offer on our part."

 On June 20, 2012, the Oversight Committee voted 23–17 along party lines to hold Holder in contempt of Congress for not releasing the additional documents the committee had requested.
 A memo from Holder's office said of the vote: "It's an election-year tactic intended to distract attention."
-Although the vote was not directly relevant to gun legislation, the National Rifle Association announced that it would be scoring the contempt vote, due to Holder's previous stances on gun control legislation, placing political pressure on Democrats that wished to avoid repercussions from the gun lobby.
+Although the vote was not directly relevant to gun legislation, the National Rifle Association of America announced that it would be scoring the contempt vote, due to Holder's previous stances on gun control legislation, placing political pressure on Democrats that wished to avoid repercussions from the gun lobby.